energysistem/manuals/44373-Party 6/en/10-entradas_analogicas.md

 #### Mini jack input
 Once you connect the cable to this input, "Line-in" mode will be enabled automatically and you will see the word "AUX 2" on the *Display (14)*.
 You will be able to change playback mode even if the cable is still connected.

-To start, pause or resume playback press *Play and pause/ FM tuning (22)* on the device top display or the same button,*(45)*, on the remote control.
+To start, pause or resume playback press *Play and pause/ Tune in (22)* on the device top display or the same button,*(45)*, on the remote control.
 We recommend to use this input to connect small devices such as mp3 players or smartphones.

 #### RCA input